WeDism/WeatherSwingViewer/README.md

-# This is a free weather viewer application
+# This is a free application for weather the viewer
 ![Weather Viewer](/src/main/resources/images/PartlyCloudy.png)

-## For run this app you have to next steps
+## For run this app you have to do next steps
-### Steps to windows system
+### Steps to run on windows system
+1. Download and install jdk 8
 1. Download and install maven 3
-1. Open environment variable
+1. Open the environment variable window
-1. And add into variable path string with the path to maven
+1. And add into variable path string with the path to maven and jdk 8
-1. Download and extract zip
+1. Download and extract files from zip
-1. Into root folder project to run build.bat file
+1. Into folder root project you have to run build.bat file
-1. Will created WeatherSwingViewer-1.0-SNAPSHOT-jar-with-dependencies.jar into target folder
+1. Will be created WeatherSwingViewer-1.0-SNAPSHOT-jar-with-dependencies.jar into folder with title target
 1. Run WeatherSwingViewer-1.0-SNAPSHOT-jar-with-dependencies.jar